If your degree includes Arabic, you'll study in Morocco or Jordan (subject to availability of places in both countries).

 Studying abroad is a fantastic opportunity to immerse yourself in the Arabic culture, develop new skills and improve your job prospects.
 When you’re not in your intensive language classes there will also be plenty of time to travel and explore the region.
 For many of our students, this is the highlight of their course.

-If you are studying BA Islamic Studies or BA Middle Eastern Studies, you can apply to study abroad at one of our 300 partner universities.
+If you are studying BA Arabic, Islamic, Middle Eastern and North African Studies or BA Islamic, Middle Eastern and North African Studies, you can apply to study abroad at our partner universities:

 How we support you

 You'll have access to support and advice before, during and after your study abroad year and you’ll be able to network with returning students for first-hand advice about living overseas.
 You'll also have meetings with the residence abroad tutor and access to online information before you relocate.

 We’ll be in touch with you during your year abroad and you’ll have support at your host institution too.
 On your return, we’ll ask you to share your experiences and help you to make the most of your new and improved skills and experience.